Introduction

 NAME TYPE CLUSTER-IP EXTERNAL-IP PORT(S) AGE

-All pods should be in the Running state.
-If pods are in Pending state, wait 30-60 seconds for container images to download, then retry the commands above.
+All pods should be in Running state.
+If pods show Pending, wait 30 to 60 seconds for container images to download and retry.

 Confirm that Helm supports the full application lifecycle on Arm64.